Assistant Principal Careers: Job, Education and Salary Information

-Principals and vice principals typically need a master’s degree, preferably in educational leadership, education administration or related field, in order to qualify for the role.
-Many states require master’s degrees for certification.
+Principals and vice principals typically need a master’s degree, such as Concordia University-Portland’s educational leadership, education administration, or a related field, and several years of teaching experience to qualify for employment.
+Many states require master’s degrees for a school administration license.

 Certification requirements for assistant principals

 Most states require public school principals to be licensed as school administrators.
-The requirements for licensure differ between states.
+The requirements for licensure differ from state to state.
 In addition, some states require principals to pass a test and take continuing education classes to maintain their license.
 Most states require a background check as part of the certification process.